Revenue recognition policies, general and by segment, mining, energy, chemicals, exchanges

 FUELS

 The Fuels segment comprises the sales and marketing of liquid fuels produced in South Africa.
-Sasol supplies approximately 40% of South Africa’s domestic fuel needs through retail and wholesale channels.
-Liquid fuels are blended from fuel components produced by the SO, crude oil refined at Natref, as well as some products purchased from other refiners as well as fuel imports.
-Liquid fuel products are sold under both short- and long-term agreements for both retail sales and commercial sales, including sales to other oil companies.
+Sasol supplies a significant portion of South Africa’s domestic fuel needs through retail and wholesale channels.
+Liquid fuels are blended from fuel components produced by SO, crude oil refined at Natref, as well as some products purchased from other oil companies as well as fuel imports.
+Liquid fuel products are sold under both short- and long-term agreements for retail sales and commercial sales, including sales to other oil companies.

 Liquid fuel prices are mainly driven by the Basic Fuel Price (BFP).
 Sales through wholesale is at BFP plus costs such as transportation and storage.
 For commercial sales and sales to other oil companies, the prices are fixed and determinable according to the specific contract, with periodic price adjustments.